team-monite/api-style-guide/Guidelines.md

 > Be conservative in what you send, be liberal in what you accept.

 In practice, this means that our APIs should not expose resources, parameters, actions, headers, data unless it's really clear why and how they will be used.

-But we cannot expect the same from our API clients and should not break with an internal server error if we receive something that was not expected.
+Note: However, we cannot expect that our API clients will follow the same principle.
+So, me must build our API in a way that is tolerant to accepting something that is not part of the API contract.

 <details>
   <summary>See also</summary>